ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-writing-a-simple-interactive-marker-server/Interactive-marker-writing-a-simple-interactive-marker-server.rst

 Examine the code
 ^^^^^^^^^^^^^^^^
-Now let's break down the code, focusing on the functionalities of the Interactive marker server and things that were explained in the previous tutorials.
+Now let's break down the code, focusing on the functionalities of the Interactive marker server and skipping things that were explained in the previous tutorials.

 .. code-block:: C++